 Hard to believe it’s here…my 100th post.
 And, coincidentally(?), the one-year anniversary of the tragedy that inspired the creation of this blog.
-I purposefully chose grey and black as theme colors in honor of the fact that this space was born out of mourning.
-Mourning and death are important and should not be taboo; they have the power to clarify life.
+Mourning and death are important, should not be taboo; they have the power to clarify life.
 This blog is about life.
-From Andrea Gibson’s poem Titanic:
+From Andrea Gibson’s poem, Titanic:

 a really good reason to live?